decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

          Otherwise output a default value bot
 ```

-This protocol is resilient to 1 Byzantine failure because you only accept a value in the last round if t+1=2 parties signed it! if there are two signatures then one of them is from an honest party, so all honest parties will see this value.
+This protocol is resilient to 1 Byzantine failure because you only accept a value in the last round if t+1=2 parties signed it!
+If there are two signatures then one of them is from an honest party, so all honest parties will see this value.

 The principle is to only accept a value in the last round if its contents can certify that all parties have received this value.
 This leads to a very powerful idea in the synchronous model:
 ***The validity of a message is a function also of the time it is received***